samuel-lucas6/Kryptor/README.md

 ## Features

-- Encrypt files with a password, keyfile, or asymmetric keys.
+- Encrypt files/folders with a password, keyfile, or asymmetric keys.
 - Create and verify digital signatures.
 Supports an authenticated comment and prehashing for large files.
 - Generation of asymmetric key pairs.
 The private key is encrypted for protection at rest.
 - UNIX style password entry and random passphrase generation.